I have partnered with Raymour & Flanigan and received product in exchange for this post. All expressed opinions are 100% my own.

 |BEFORE: Embarrassing photos of our basement once we put our own decorative touch on it, lol—I really loved me some earth tones 😄|

-A few years ago we suffered a flood, which when we became aware of the disaster, our entire basement was under about 5-6 inches of water, and it looked like it was raining from every inch of the drop ceiling.
+A few years ago we suffered a flood, and when we became aware of the disaster, our entire basement was under about 5-6 inches of water, and it looked like it was raining from every inch of the drop ceiling.

 In remodeling, we decided to go with a drywall ceiling and recessed lighting in the main area of the basement, which made all the difference in the world when it came to it actually looking finished.
 We got rid of the horrid orange walls and basically utilized this space as a catch-all from that point forward (you may recognize a lot of the decor items in the above pic from other spaces in our house over the past year—nothing like shopping the house ;))

 This year, I’ve decided that this space needs to serve a REAL purpose.
 Our home is filled to the brim now with two teenagers and 2 growing boys, we want a dedicated space for them to hangout, a place where they can entertain their friends, as well as a place for us all to retreat to, and hibernate in, during the winter months.

 Today my main focus is on the “family room area” which is basically 12’x11′.
 In the coming months, I’ll also be working on my eldest son’s bathroom and a homework/study area for the kids, which are also located in the basement.
 So now that I’ve shared my embarrassing before pics, let’s get on to my list of wants/needs for this space, shall we?

 - A comfy sofa with plenty of seating, which is also easy to clean

 - A fun, cozy, yet durable rug, which warms up the space, as the tile flooring tends to be cold

 - Paint or at least an accent wall of some sort.